lolabol/much-to-do/README.md

 - **Container Registry**: AWS ECR
 - **Load Balancer**: AWS ALB

+## CDN Solution: CloudFlare pages (Instead of AWS CloudFront)

+AWS CloudFront was originally the planned CDN solution as specified in the assessment.
+However, my AWS account was restricted from using CloudFront.
+At first I raised a support ticket with AWS requesting CloudFront access and waited for days with no response from AWS support.
+I followed up and attempted live chat support to expedite the request.
+All my attempts were unsuccessful.

 ## Prerequisites
 - Node.js v18 or higher
 - Go v1.21 or higher